Letro app

 Role

-I led the UX/UI and brand design for Letro, including:
+I led the end-to-end UX/UI and brand design for Letro, including:

 • User research, competitive analysis, and usability testing.